Welcome to today's edition of the Rush 24-7 podcast.

 Stop to think of it now.

-Uh first comment was that he had little black kids in Cincinnati where he lives coming up to him, said does this mean I can't be in a quarterback in the NFL?
+It reminded me of after the Donovan McNabb incident with me on ESP and Tom Jackson first comment was that he had little black kids in Cincinnati where he lives coming up to him and said, does this mean I can't be a quarterback in the NFL?

-Little teenage kids are Mr. Jackson, does this mean I can't be a quarterback in the NFL?
+Little teenage kids are, Mr. Jackson, does this mean I can't be a quarterback in the NFL?

-This is just poppycock for Rosie O'Donnell to say that millions or hundreds or thousands or whatever American women were personally damaged by Trump's comments as though fat jokes don't happen.
+This is just poppycock for Rosie O'Donnell to say that millions or hundreds or thousands or whatever American women were personally damaged by Trump's comments as though fat jokes don't happen just a little side observation.

-I just I don't believe this.
+I don't believe this.

-I just I simply don't believe it.
+I just simply don't believe it.

-I think it's a classic liberal ploy.
+I think it's a classic liberal.

 You have hurt more than me.